 Prescott Valley lies in Yavapai county, which is one of the 15 counties in Arizona.
 Overall, the Prescott area has 57,510 total employed workers according to the US Bureau of Labor Statistics, with a 2% unemployment rate, $17/hr average worker wage, and a $36,340 average annual salary.
+Thus, about 5 out of every 1000 jobs in Prescott Valley are held by licensed practical and licensed vocational nurses, and 12/1000 are held by nursing aides, orderlies, and attendants.

 |Name||State||Population||# of Schools||Avg School Rank||Total Programs||Distance from Prescott Valley|